craigerskine/pxl.media/_src/games/_data/switch/the-wild-at-heart.md

 ---
-title: 'The Wild at Heart'
+title: The Wild at Heart
 tags:
   - genre_action-adventure
 physical: true